Hubs-Foundation/hubs-docs/docs/hubs-room-settings.md

 ---

 ## Change Scenes
 There are lots of scenes to choose from in our Featured Scenes list and Scenes Database.
 You can also upload your own using our scene editor [Spoke](./spoke-getting-started).
 Find the scene browser by opening the dropdown menu and selecting Choose a Scene.
 Note that feature scenes have been tested for performance across devices.
-For more information on how these are selected, take a look at our [content curation guidelines]()
+For more information on how these are selected, take a look at our [content curation guidelines]().
+Room moderators only.

+## Change Room Name
+You can change the name of a room.
+To change it select 'Room Settings' from the dropdown menu and create a new name.Room moderators only.

 ## Object Permissions
 You can specify whether users in the room are able to create and move objects, pin content, and draw with the pen.
 By default these features are enabled.
 To toggle them select 'Room Settings' from the dropdown menu and toggle the permissions you want to set.